 Preparing your business for tax time?
 Here are some potential tax deductions to keep in mind when preparing to submit your tax return.

-If your business turns over less than $500 million, you may be able to claim asset purchases up to the value of $150,000 each in your tax return for 2020.
-This is provided they are first used or installed and ready for use between 12 March and 30 June 2020.
+If your business meets the eligibility tests, you may be able to claim asset purchases in your tax return for 2023.
+This is provided they are first used or installed and ready for use within the time periods required by the ATO.

-The Government recently extended the scheme to 31 December 2020.
-So there may be time to make purchases for your business and claim the eligible amount against the income you earn in that year.
-Not every purchase or expenditure may qualify, so you’ll need to seek your own independent taxation advice before buying the asset.
+There may be time to make purchases for your business and claim the eligible amount against the income you earn in the relevant income year.
+Not every purchase or expenditure may qualify, and the rules are complex, so you’ll need to seek your own independent taxation advice before buying the asset.